The Set-Up (poem)

 The Set-Up is a book-length narrative poem, written by Joseph Moncure March.
-It was first published in the winter of 1928 by Pascal Covici, Inc., after the success of March's first poem The Wild Party (1926) which became a succès de scandale after it was banned in Boston for lewdness.
-In 1949 it was adapted into a film directed by Robert Wise.
+It was first published in the winter of 1928 by Pascal Covici, Inc., after the success of March's first poem, The Wild Party (1926), which became a succès de scandale after it was banned in Boston for lewdness.
+In 1949, it was adapted into a film of the same name, directed by Robert Wise.

 The Set-Up was inspired by a painting of James Chapin's, which March first saw in 1928.

 "Chapin's portrait shows a stolid black figure sitting in his corner between rounds and staring meaninglessly into the ring, eyebrows drawn down low on a much-pummelled face, boxing gloves reposing gently on his knees.
 Meanwhile, his middle-aged white handler leans back on the ropes in a carefree, hard-to-read posture—is he gesturing to some pal in the crowd?
 Smiling at the mockery of the fight racket?
 Just enjoying the moment and the way the light gleams on his pomaded hair?
 Whatever Chapin's intended meaning, March seems to have taken from the painting, so that later he could put it into his poem, a sharp awareness of the distance between those who fight and those who watch the fighting; those nakedly exposed and those covering something up."

 Plot

-The narrative tells the story of an ageing African-American boxer used as a 'set-up' against a younger boxer, Sailor Gray.
+The narrative tells the story of an ageing African-American boxer used as a "set-up" against a younger boxer, Sailor Gray.
 The story focuses on the link between crime and professional boxing as it was in the first half of the 20th century.
 March is interested in the role race plays in the sport, and how racial politics appear when they are transmuted into the boxing ring.

 "Pansy had the stuff, but his skin was brown;

 And he never got a chance at the middleweight crown."
 The world that March depicts is brutal, the people are vicious to each other.
 We first encounter fighter-managers Cohn and Ed MacPhail in Herman Brecht's bar, where they are due to meet Tony Morelli.
 Morelli, a fight boss, is in need of a fighter to set against his up-and-coming young fighter Sailor Gray.
 Cohn and MacPhail suggest Pansy Jones as a candidate, and the fight is fixed.
-Money is exchanged, Morelli tells Cohn and Ed MacPhail to give a portion to Jones to ensure he 'goes down to Gray' but after leaving the bar Cohn and Ed MacPhail decide not to give Jones any of the fixing money.
+Money is exchanged, Morelli tells Cohn and Ed MacPhail to give a portion to Jones to ensure he "goes down to Gray" but after leaving the bar Cohn and Ed MacPhail decide not to give Jones any of the fixing money.
 When the fight takes place Pansy Jones discovers the truth and, pride bruised, angrily wins the fight against Gray.
 Much to the resentment of the fight-managers who, accompanied by Gray, subsequently, chase Pansy Jones down.
 They run him into the subway, and Pansy Jones falls onto the tracks of an oncoming train.
 The ending is ambiguous, but it is assumed he dies.